Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 FROM loans;
 ```

-> Scored 38,980 rows in 7s

-The results should look like this
+It should take about 7 seconds to score and the results should look like this:

 **Results Preview** (first 3 rows)